Syntax Document

 Control Structures

-if Syntax
+if syntax

 if condition {

-// Code to execute when condition is true
+// code executed when condition is true

 } else {

-// Code to execute when condition is false
+// code executed when condition is false

 }

-The type of condition must be bool.
+The condition type must be bool.

 int foo = 23